renatoathaydes/wasmin/README.md

 > Notice that a type declaration for a function without arguments is optional,
 > as its return type can be inferred by the compiler.

-If the host environment or another module does not provide the imported definition, are error will occur when loading the WASM module.
+If the host environment or another module does not provide the imported definition, or it has a different type than the one declared, an error will occur when loading the WASM module.

 ### Built-in functions